macborow/anki_pinyin/readme.md

 # Anki Pinyin Add-On

 This is an add-on for Anki 2.1 that simplifies Chinese pinyin input.
-It converts numbers 1-4 denoting the tone of each syllable to pinyin tone marks.
+It converts numbers 1-4 placed after each syllable to pinyin tone marks and then colourizes each syllable according to its tone.
+Note that the colours corresponding to each tone are currently hard coded (1 - blue, 2 - red, 3 - green, 4 and neutral - no colour/black).

 Use at your own risk.

 Example: